-As a home inspector, I often enter a house that just isn’t ready for a home inspection.
+As home inspectors, we often enter a house that just isn’t ready for us.
 There are shelves full of storage blocking the attic access hatch in the closet, appliances full of clothes and dishes, and junk, junk, and more junk everywhere, blocking access to areas and systems of the home.
 When we can’t see it, we can’t inspect it.

 As part of InterNACHI’s Standards of Practice, mainly for liability reasons, we typically don’t like to move personal effects.
 And you probably also wouldn’t appreciate us moving your unmentionables from the clothes dryer!
 As a seller, having your home ready for the buyer’s inspection can help it go faster and leave the home inspection with less limitations, in turn signalling to the buyer that you have nothing to hide.

 Here are some easy things you can do to prepare:

 Make sure we have easy access throughout the property.
 If we can’t get to an area, we can’t inspect it, and that might be a red flag for buyers.
 Clear away anything blocking access to areas we need to inspect, including attics (remember the garage!), basements, crawlspaces, utilities, and under sinks.

 In addition to checking the interior functioning of your home, we are also going to be looking at the exterior, including siding, trim, and caulking around windows and doors.
 You’ll want to leave areas around your home clear of plant growth, trash cans, and stored items so we can get a good look.